Nazi persecution of the Catholic Church in Germany: Long term plans

 In January 1934, Hitler had appointed Alfred Rosenberg as the cultural and educational leader of the Reich.
 Rosenberg was a neo-pagan and notoriously anti-Catholic.
 In 1934, the Sanctum Officium in Rome recommended that Rosenberg's book be put on the Index Librorum Prohibitorum (forbidden books list of the Catholic Church) for scorning and rejecting "all dogmas of the Catholic Church, indeed the very fundamentals of the Christian religion".

-During the War, Rosenberg outlined the future envisioned by the Hitler government for religion in Germany, with a thirty-point program for the future of the German churches.
-Among its articles: the National Reich Church of Germany was to claim exclusive control over all churches; publication of the Bible was to cease; crucifixes, Bibles and saints were to be removed from altars; and Mein Kampf was to be placed on altars as "to the German nation and therefore to God the most sacred book"; and the Christian Cross was to be removed from all churches and replaced with the swastika.
+Aftermath

+Several dioceses were freed in April 1945, which finally allowed the bishops to attend a synod in Fulda after an involuntary, extended break.